-Albert Einstein was the most influential physicist of the 20th century.
-What is less well-know is that fundamental philosophical problems, such as concept formation, the role of epistemology in explaining physical theories, observation, and the debates between positivism and realism, played a central role in his thought as a whole.
+Albert Einstein (1879 - 1955) was the most influential physicist of the twentieth century.
+Less well-known is that fundamental philosophical problems, such as concept formation, the role of epistemology in developing and explaining the character of physical theories, and the debate between positivism and realism, played a central role in his thought as a whole.

 Routledge Philosophers is a major series of introductions to the great Western philosophers.
 Each book places a major philosopher or thinker in historical context, explains and assesses their key arguments, and considers their legacy.
 Additional features include a chronology of major dates and events, chapter summaries, annotated suggestions for further reading and a glossary of technical terms.